KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 - **Physics Form:**
   - Big Bang corresponds not to a singular explosion, but to **acclivous expansion of centropy**.
   - Each dimension Cᵢ emerges paired with its mirror Eᵢ, balancing as mirrored spectra.
-  - **Dual Spectrum Lemma:** The eigenvalue spectra of centropic and entropic operators are mirrored about zero:
+  - **Polar Spectrum Lemma:** The eigenvalue spectra of centropic and entropic operators are mirrored about zero:

 \[
 \mathrm{Spec}(H_e) = -\mathrm{Spec}(H_c)